Cross-Domain Dual-Functional OFDM Waveform Design for Accurate Sensing/Positioning: Introduction

 \section{Introduction}

-With the commercialization of the fifth-generation (5G) networks, early explorations of the game-changing sixth-generation (6G) concept have been initiated by a collection of countries, being envisioned to support unprecedented ubiquitous communications and sensing \cite{6G_cst_23,Saad_Network_20,Chowdhury_ojcoms_20,itu2023vision}.
-Promoted by the ever-progressing digital signal processing techniques, the transceiver structure for data transmission and radar sensing has become increasingly correlated \cite{Sturm_procieee_11,H_JSAC_22,X_JSAC_22}.
-This facilitates the convergence of sensing and communications by sharing identical hardware and spectrum resources, yielding the integrated sensing and communication (ISAC) philosophy \cite{Liu_tcom_20,Andrew_survey_22,Cui_network_21,Liu_jsac_22,ISACadd1,ISACadd2}.
-Such cutting-edge technology can realize both functions simultaneously with reasonable hardware expense and efficient bandwidth/energy usage, which supports a plethora of emerging applications, e.g., autonomous driving, smart home, extended reality (XR), airborne reconnaissance/monitoring, etc. \cite{Andrew_survey_22,Cui_network_21,Liu_jsac_22}.
-Thanks to these merits, ISAC has attracted extensive attentions as a promising enabling technology for 6G networks and is recognized as one of six independent usage scenarios of 6G \cite{COMMAG_6G_early, tnsm_early, E_tcom_23}.
+With the commercialization of the fifth-generation (5G) networks, early explorations of the game-changing sixth-generation (6G) concept have been initiated by a collection of countries, being envisioned to support unprecedented ubiquitous sensing/positioning tasks aside from communications \cite{6G_cst_23,Saad_Network_20,Chowdhury_ojcoms_20,itu2023vision}.
+Promoted by the ever-progressing digital signal processing techniques, the transceiver structure for radar sensing and data transmission has become increasingly correlated \cite{Sturm_procieee_11,H_JSAC_22,X_JSAC_22}.
+This eventually enables direct target sensing/positioning with the existing infrastructure of wireless cellular networks, yielding the dual-functional radar and communication (DFRC) philosophy \cite{Liu_tcom_20,Andrew_survey_22,Cui_network_21}.
+Such cutting-edge technology can realize both functions simultaneously with identical hardware resources and efficient bandwidth/energy usage, which supports a plethora of emerging applications, e.g., autonomous driving, smart home, extended reality (XR), airborne reconnaissance/monitoring, etc. \cite{Liu_jsac_22,ISACadd1,ISACadd2}.
+Thanks to these merits, DFRC has attracted extensive attentions as a promising enabling technology for 6G wireless networks and is recognized as one of six independent usage scenarios of 6G \cite{COMMAG_6G_early, tnsm_early, E_tcom_23}.